International Citizens Insurance Logo

 If you decide to purchase travel insurance, it’s best to research and buy your policy while planning and booking your trip.

-If you've already booked your trip, there is still time to get protection.
-Even if your travel has already begun, you can buy travel coverage, but be aware that there may be limits on what is covered.
+If you’ve already booked your trip, there is still time to get protection.
+Even if your travel has already begun, you can still purchase travel coverage, but be aware that there may be limitations on what is covered.

-When buying travel insurance, many people mistakenly assume that any plan they choose covers all situations.
-But this is not the case.
+Many people mistakenly assume that any travel insurance plan they choose covers all situations.

-You should also know how much of your travel expenses will be reimbursed if you need to cancel your trip, and which reasons for cancellation are covered by your plan.
+You should also be aware of how much of your travel expenses will be reimbursed if you need to cancel your trip, as well as which reasons for cancellation are covered by your plan.

 Compare Plan Benefits and Exclusions

-As you conduct your research, consider your destination, risk tolerance, and what you plan to do if something goes wrong.
-Also, keep the following travel insurance tips in mind.
+As you research, consider your destination, risk tolerance, and what you plan to do if something goes wrong.
+Additionally, consider the following travel insurance tips.

 Know the Dangers of Where You’re Traveling